anugyamehrotra/eduPortal/README.md

 [eduPortal](https://eduportalhost.neocities.org/eduPortal_main_page) is a revolutionary program designed to modernize communication for educational systems and organizations.
 It enables all educators and supervisors within a region, school, or group to publish, share, and access information about the respective organizations that use the software.

+In the complex digital age of the 21st century, the challenges of communication and delivering messages across various organizations persist, leaving some individuals unaware or uninformed about events, programs, and more.
+In school environments, the communication gap between students and educators is particularly prevalen. eduPortal offers a clear solution for educators, allowing them to publish, share, and deliver messages and information to students across diverse organizations.

 <br>

 ## 📑 Contents